The Lion is a short film written and directed by Sam H. Buchanan. The film is based around a fresh... Read article →

 Keep Criticism in Perspective:

 The most crucial professional skill of all is the ability to learn from useful criticism – however tough – and to protect yourself from the words that hurt and hinder.
 As the actor Alan Cumming puts it, it helps to have a process to deal with the criticism, “Keep in perspective why it was said and what was the reason behind it.
 Sometimes people think you’ll work better if you’re criticized.
 Start to analyse it a bit.
 Often criticism says more about the person giving it to you.
 Today is the worst you’re ever going to feel about it – and you can use it as a spur…to move on.”

 Keep these three principles in your toolkit to support your through tough times – because the more you can embrace the tough times and keep going, the greater the enjoyment when success does come your way.
-Your career as a British voiceover artist is not far away!
+Your career as a North American voiceover artist is not far away!

 Caroline Goyder is the author of Gravitas: Communicate with Confidence, Influence and Authority (Ebury) and The Star Qualities (Macmillan).
 You can find her at @carolinegoyder